Hertfordshire 11 Plus Tuition

 Marie Redmond Tuition 'Bag of Knowledge®'

-Resource Pack for Marie Redmond Tuition 11 Plus Courses in Hertfordshire
+Resource Pack for Marie Redmond Tuition 11 Plus Courses in Berkshire, Buckinghamshire, Hertfordshire and London

 During your child's first term-time course lesson, they will receive a Bag of Knowledge®, carefully curated to support their learning journey.
-This exclusive collection includes Marie Redmond's Superbrain® resources and a selection of books from leading publishers—ensuring they have everything they need to excel.
+This exclusive collection includes Marie Redmond's Superbrain® resources and a selection of books from leading publishers, ensuring they have everything they need to excel.
+As the course progresses, students are given additional books at the appropriate stages to support their learning throughout the year.

 Each student receives their materials in a premium Marie Redmond Tuition® rucksack, designed to reflect the exceptional quality of our tuition and resources.
 Inside, they'll find an electronic thesaurus, a tin of Marie Redmond's Superbrain® vocabulary flashcards and a dry erase whiteboard.